 What is methicillin-resistant Staphylococcus aureus (MRSA)?

-Staphylococcus aureus (SA) is a bacterium found in the nose or on the skin of approximately 3 out of 10 healthy people.
+Staphylococcus aureus (SA) is a bacterium found in the nose or on the skin of approximately 20 to 30 per cent of the general population.
 Most people do not know that they are carrying SA bacteria.

 Why are MRSA a concern?

-People with MRSA are not more likely to have a serious infection, but if they do the infection can be much harder to treat because of resistance to common antibiotics.
-CA-MRSA strains generally respond to more kinds of antibiotics than hospitals strains although both can be difficult to treat.
+People with MRSA are not more likely to have a serious infection, but if they do get infected, the infection can be much harder to treat because of resistance to common antibiotics.
+CA-MRSA strains generally respond to more kinds of antibiotics than hospital strains although both can be difficult to treat.

 How is MRSA spread?

-Because SA can be on the surface of the skin, the most common way MRSA spreads from person to person is by direct contact, particularly if someone has a skin infection or a wound.
-It can also be spread from sharing things like towels, bedding or other personal items with someone who is colonized or has an SA infection.
+Because SA / MRSA can be on the surface of the skin, the most common way MRSA spreads from person to person is by direct contact, particularly if someone has a skin infection or a wound.
+It can also be spread from sharing things like towels, beddings, or other personal items with someone who is carrying the bacteria without symptoms or has an MRSA infection.

-For those who might be carrying MRSA, regular washing reduces the numbers carried on the skin and the chance of it causing an infection.
+For those who might be carrying MRSA, regular washing reduces the bacteria carried on the skin and the chance of it causing an infection.

-For more information on hand washing, see HealthLinkBC File #85 Hand washing: Help stop the spread of germs.
+For more information on hand washing, visit HealthLinkBC File #85 Hand washing: Help stop the spread of germs.

 Should I get tested for MRSA?